bryntum/syncfusion-scheduler-migration-bryntum-scheduler-backend-starter/README.md

-# Migrate from Syncfusion Scheduler to Bryntum Scheduler - back end starter repository
+# Migrate from Syncfusion Scheduler to Bryntum Scheduler: Backend starter repository

-## Setup a MySQL database locally
+## Set up a MySQL database locally

-We’ll install MySQL Server and MySQL Workbench.
-MySQL Workbench is a MySQL GUI that we’ll use to create a database with tables for the Scheduler data and to run queries.
+We'll use the MySQL Workbench GUI to create a database with tables for the scheduler data and to run queries.

 Download MySQL Server and MySQL Workbench from the [MySQL community downloads page](https://dev.mysql.com/downloads/).
 If you’re using Windows, you can use the [MySQL Installer for Windows](https://dev.mysql.com/downloads/installer/) to download the MySQL products.

-Use the default configurations when configuring MySQL Server and Workbench.
-Make sure that you configure the MySQL Server to start at system startup for your convenience.
+Install MySQL Server and MySQL Workbench using the default configurations.
+Configure the MySQL Server to start at system startup for your convenience.

 Open the MySQL Workbench desktop application.
 Open the local instance of the MySQL Server that you configured.

-We’ll write our MySQL queries in the query tab and execute the queries by pressing the yellow lightning bolt button.
+Write MySQL queries in the query tab and execute the queries by pressing the yellow lightning bolt button.

 ### Create a MySQL database for the Syncfusion Scheduler data: Adding tables and example data

-Let’s run some MySQL queries in MySQL Workbench to create, use, and populate a database for our Syncfusion Scheduler data.
-Execute the following query to create a database called syncfusion_scheduler:
+Execute the following query to create a database called `syncfusion_scheduler`:

 ```sql
 CREATE DATABASE syncfusion_scheduler;
 ```

-Run the following query so that we set our newly created database for use:
+Set the newly created database for use:

 ```sql
 USE syncfusion_scheduler;